arindas/arindas.github.io/content/blog/segmented-log-rust.md

 Let's begin by asking ourselves, what exactly are the arguments here?

-A stream of byte slice.
+A stream of byte slices.
 How do we represent that?

 Let's start with just a slice.
 Let's call it `XBuf`.
 The bound for that is simple enough: